pizzadotdoggo/pizzadotdoggo/README.md

  ★ I am a **minor** do **not** under **any** circumstances be weird towards me **please**

-★ DNC in my ponies names mean 'do not copy' so please dont, I work very hard on them ^^
+★ DNC in my ponies names mean 'do not copy' so please don't, I work very hard on them ^^

 </details>